SaifulKIslam/QAProject/README.md

 <a name="ci"></a>
 ## CI Pipeline

-A CI pipeline was involved in the development and deployment of the project, a mock-up of this can be seen below.
+A CI pipeline was involved in the development and deployment of the project, this can be seen below.

 <img src="/Documentation/CI Pipeline.png" alt="CI" width="100%" height="100%"/>